rickardvh/budo-notes/tsuki-no-sho/shinkage-ryu-mokuroku-preface.md

 [^8]: The actual phrase used is "seven vertical and eight horizontal" (七縦八横), denoting movement in all directions with complete tactical freedom.
 It can also mean total disarray of an army thrown into chaos, scattering in all directions at once, but the former meaning applies here.

 [^9]: The technical expressions in this passage draw on classical Chinese martial and literary idioms.
 "A thousand transformations and ten thousand changes" (千変万化) expresses limitless adaptability.
 "Half joining, half opening" (半合半開) describes *ma-ai* (間合) the dynamic midpoint between engagement and release, while "paired initiations and paired withdrawals" (双発双収) signify the rhythm of simultaneous striking and withdrawing: a hallmark of Yagyū Shinkage-ryū.
 The metaphors “as a sail filled by the wind” (如見風使帆) and "as a hawk loosed after a hare" (似見兎放鷹) are classical Chinese images of effortless responsiveness and sudden, decisive pursuit.

+[^10]: This character 車 is not given as such in the source document; instead we have two transcriptions of characters that don't appear to actually exist.
+However, [Mencius's parable of Feng Fu](https://ctext.org/dictionary.pl?if=en&id=13929) descending from his carriage to grapple a tiger would have been quite well-known.
+This story was commonly referenced in the set idiom 下車搏虎 — "to step down from one's carriage and grapple tigers".